 Like any programming language, it’s hard to estimate how long it will take you to learn it.
 R is very different from many programming languages.
 While a technical background will help you, even beginner concepts will be unfamiliar to a lot of programmers.

-What’s more is that there are thousands of packages out there that extend upon R. These packages are written to apply R in various specific contexts.
+What’s more, there are thousands of packages you can use in R. These packages are written to apply R in various specific contexts.
 You can expect to spend months learning how to use some of the bigger packages.